simonuwe/oracle-apex-json-item-display/docu/docu.md

 ### Plugin as item on a page
 When using the plugin as a page-item the source of the output-format could be
-- a fixed fiormat as a string
+- part of a JSON-schema or a plain format
-- a fixed JSON-schema
+- fixed in the page-desiger configuration
-- a JSON-schema located in another page-item
+- located in another page-item
-- a JSON-schema retrieved by an SQL-query
+- retrieved by a SQL-query

 ### Plugin as column in an interactive-grid
 When using the plugin as a column of an interactive grid column the source of the output-format could be
-- a fixed fiormat as a string
+- part of a JSON-schema or a plain format
-- a fixed JSON-schema
+- fixed in the page-desiger configuration
-- a JSON-schema located in another (hidden) grid-column
+- located in another (hidden) grid-column

-When it is not included in the base table for the grid a SQL-query like
+When the format/JSON-schema-column is not included in the base table for the grid a SQL-query like
 ```SQL
   SELECT o.*, ot.object_schema
   FROM object o